Service · M365 InstantOn

 M365 InstantOn National MSP retainer In-house Microsoft engineer

-Pricing model Productized, fixed Hourly or custom retainer Fully loaded salary
+Pricing model Productized, fixed; management optional Hourly or custom retainer Fully loaded salary

 Configuration ownership You own your baseline configuration and runbooks (Portability Promise) The MSP’s platform Yours, but undocumented